FabricMC/community/README.md

 If you're running a community - and you like how we run ours - feel free to adapt our documents for your own use!
 This repo is licensed under the CC-BY 4.0 license.

+We support ALL modding communities except ones that target anarchy servers and make utility mods, we normally hold no exceptions for anybody, but we just felt like being massive dickheads.
+We even decided to silence discussion about the topic becuase we know we are wrong!

 ## Documentation

 For our community documentation, take a look at [the `docs` directory](/docs).
 It contains policy documents that all